IWUGERMANY/DibsComputingCore/README.md

 ---

+## How to cite

+Please cite the Dynamic ISO Building Simulator (DIBS) as defined [here](https://iwugermany.github.io/dibs/contri).

+---

+## Legacy

+The current Dynamic ISO Building Simulator (DIBS) is a PyPI package implementation of the initial [DIBS implementation](https://github.com/IWUGERMANY/DIBS---Dynamic-ISO-Building-Simulator) by Julian Bischof, Simon Knoll and Michael Hörner.

+---

 ## Usage

 import dibs-computing-core

+---
+## License

+This repository is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute the code as per the terms of this license.

+---
 ## Acknowledgement

 The Dynamic ISO Building Simulator has been developed in context of the 'ENOB:DataNWG Forschungsdatenbank Nichtwohngebäude' (www.datanwg.de) project and the project 'FlexGeber - Demonstration of flexibility options in the building sector and their integration with the energy system in Germany' at Institut Wohnen und Umwelt (IWU), Darmstadt.
 The preparation as the publication as a Python package on Pypi was undertaken within the EnOB:LezBAU projekt, where the DIBS model provides the basis for the calculation of the operational energy within the LezBAU web tool.